chauff/cse1500-web-transcripts/README.md

     - Chapter 3 of the [Web course book](http://shop.oreilly.com/product/0636920030621.do)
   - Recommended activities:
     - Take a look at the ["pens"](https://codepen.io/pens/#) showcased at [CodePen.io](https://codepen.io/#); it is a good platform to see what is possible in front-end Web development
+    - Watch [this YouTube video from CSSConf](https://www.youtube.com/watch?v=cYGOv2ToZjY) covering the long (and painful) history of CSS
   - Recommended readings
     - Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of Web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014)
     - To make sense of CSS positioning, take a look [here](https://developer.mozilla.org/en-US/docs/Web/CSS/position_value) and [here](https://alistapart.com/article/css-positioning-101)